icefoxx/rDnaTools/README.md

 The rDnaResequencer tool generates consensus sequences from clusters of PacBio ribosomal DNA sequences.
-The Resequencer tool can be called either standalone, or as part of an rDnaPipeline.
+The Resequencer tool can be called either independently, or as part of the rDnaPipeline.

 ## Citation ##